SpaceGiraffe-io/reqhub-docs/docs/guides/troubleshooting.md

 This is because the `path` is usually readily available and the middleware doesn't have to be aware of domains.
 The trick is usually making sure the correct value is being accessed.

+---
 #### api_not_found

 ReqHub uses the public key in the `MerchantKey` header to match a request to an API.
 This error occurs if ReqHub was unable to match an API to the API provider's public key.

 This is most likely caused by a misconfiguration in the API, but can also be caused by an incorrect middleware implementation.

-To fix a misconfigured API, check the following items:
+Check the following configuration items:

 * Verify the keys are for the correct API
 * Ensure the keys are present in the configuration